DriverlessMobility/AID4AD/README.md

 ## 🔮 HiVT (Motion Prediction)

-You can either generate or download pre-computed BEV features from here (TBD).
+You can either generate or download pre-computed BEV features from the [data repository](https://huggingface.co/datasets/dlengerer/AID4AD/tree/main).

 ### Option A: Download prepared data